Learning About Achalasia

 How is achalasia treated?

-Medicines, such as nitroglycerin or calcium channel blockers, can help relax the muscles in your esophagus for a while.
+Medicines, such as nitroglycerin or calcium channel blockers, can help relax the muscles in your esophagus.
+But the medicines usually work only for a short time after taking them, making the relief temporary.

-During the procedure, you will get medicines through a needle in a vein (I.V.) in your arm or hand.
+During the procedure, you will get medicines through a vein (intravenous, I.V.).
 These medicines reduce pain and will make you feel relaxed and drowsy.
-Your throat will also be numbed.
-You may not remember much about the treatment.
+You will also get medicine sprayed on the back of your throat to numb it.
+You may not remember much about the procedure.

 The doctor will guide a balloon or a plastic tool (dilator) down your throat and into your esophagus.
-The dilator is used to widen any narrow area.
+Then the dilator is expanded, like a balloon filling with air.
+It widens any narrow parts of your esophagus.

-To guide the dilator, the doctor may use a tool called an endoscope, or scope.
-It's a thin, flexible, lighted viewing tool.
+To guide the dilator, the doctor uses an endoscope, which is a thin, flexible, lighted viewing instrument.
 It goes into your mouth and down your throat.
-Or the doctor may use a thin wire as a guide.
+Or the doctor may use a thin wire to guide the dilator.

 Some people have surgery for achalasia.
-You will have general anesthesia so that you are completely unaware and won't feel pain during the surgery.
+Then you will have general anesthesia so that you are asleep and won't feel pain during the surgery.
 Surgeries include:

+• Heller myotomy.
 In this surgery, the doctor makes small cuts on the muscles inside the esophagus.
-This allows the opening to the stomach to relax so that food and drinks can pass through.
-It can be done through a thin tube that is placed in a small cut in the belly.
+This allows the opening to the stomach to relax so that food and liquids can pass through.
+It can be done through a thin, lighted tube (laparoscope) that is placed in a small cut in the belly.
 Sometimes it's done through a larger cut (incision).
-You will stay in the hospital for 1 or 2 days after the surgery.
+You may stay in the hospital for 1 or 2 days after the surgery.

 Achalasia may also be treated with a botulinum toxin A (Botox) injection.
-Botox is injected into the muscle near the opening to the stomach through a scope.
+Botox is injected into the muscle near the opening to the stomach through an endoscope.
 It helps the muscle relax.
-You may need another shot of Botox after 6 months or a year.
+You may need more shots of Botox after 6 months or a year.

 Author: Ignite Healthwise, LLC Staff